alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 Capturing these themes and building on the previous sections recommendations, we can add the following:

+!!! success "Recommendations"

-- Information that is necessary to and supportive of informed choice should not be hidden within obscure privacy policies; it should be made accessible to users as explanations of how a system was designed, developed, and deployed.
+    Information that is necessary to and supportive of informed choice should not be hidden within obscure privacy policies; it should be made accessible to users as explanations of how a system was designed, developed, and deployed.
-- In doing so, organisations should be clear about how they define and operationalise key terms, such as 'mental health' or 'well-being' and how their understanding of the terms may have impacted the design, development, and evaluation of a service.
+    In doing so, organisations should be clear about how they define and operationalise key terms, such as 'mental health' or 'well-being' and how their understanding of the terms may have impacted the design, development, and evaluation of a service.

 But the shift from choice to active involvement is not just about improving explanations to support participation, it is also about improving access more generally.
 As one participant acknowledges, this is fundamentally a matter of fairness.